latsouckfaye/faye-paul.github.io/_publications/New-regression-model.md

 citation: 'Faye, P.A.L., Brunel, E. and Dabo-Niang S.'
 ---

-This work introduces a novel nonparametric regression model tailored to compositional data with zeros, which includes both continuous and categorical variables and extends its applicability to spatial contexts.
+This work introduces a novel nonparametric regression model for compositional data.
+The primary contributions of this work are threefold.
+First, the model effectively handles the presence of zeros within compositions, ensuring greater flexibility in real-world applications.
+Second, it accommodates both continuous and categorical covariates, integrating a product kernel framework to ensure smooth estimation across discrete regressors.
+Third, the model extends naturally to the spatial domain, providing a robust framework for analyzing spatially structured compositional data.